For artists, SEO isn’t too complex.

 8. Make Your Website Load Faster

-- If yes, fast hosting is the #1 thing WordPress recommends in their optimization guide
+- If yes, fast hosting is the #1 factor in the WordPress optimization guide.

-- View this Facebook poll of the top rated hosts to see if YOURS is at the bottom
+- View Facebook polls of the top rated hosts to see if yours is at the bottom (see below)